 Ginger pineapple fried rice, a perfect use for leftover rice, makes a delicious side dish for shrimp, pork, or chicken.

-- 3 Tbsp grapeseed, canola, peanut oil, or other high smoke-point oil
+- 3 Tbsp peanut oil, rice bran oil, canola oil, or cooking oil

 - 3 tablespoons finely minced fresh peeled ginger